 EXECUTIVE SUMMARY

 As part of R1963B: Short Term Residential Lighting Analysis, SCS ANALYTICS completed shelf inventory data collection at 30 retailers across the state of Connecticut from June 22-26, 2020.
-Six of the locations were hard-to-reach discount retailers as identified by the Energize CT program and the sample was nearly even between rural and urban locations.
+Six of the locations were hard-to-reach discount retailers as identified by the Energize CT program and the sample was nearly evenly divided between rural and urban locations.
 The goals of the shelf inventory work are to establish the availability and pricing of key lighting products for residential lighting promotion within the state of Connecticut.
 SCS ANALYTICS has prepared this memo of preliminary results to inform future program planning that is currently underway.
 This data collection had originally been scheduled for mid-March but was delayed due to the Covid-19 response in the state.

 Data were collected from retailer shelves on an individual SKU from within 25 key product types (see Table 3).
 In each product category (e.g. general purpose A-Line, Candelabra, G25 Globe, Directional), information was collected on LED models of varying brightness and corresponding baseline incandescent/halogen products.